InterBolt/devos/README.md

 ## Background

-Solos is the attempt to bottle my (ideal) development workflow into a single CLI.
+Solos is an attempt to bottle my (ideal) development workflow into a single CLI.
 The `solos` command that gets installed to your path will let you launch new "server pairs", where one of the paired servers is a prod environment, and the other is a local docker container built to mimic the prod environment.

 The CLI automates annoying tasks such as: